horia141/jupiter/docs/concepts/recurring-tasks.md

 * The "From Script", "Recurring Period" and "Recurring Timeline" fields are populated.
 But they are rather implementation details.

+Recurring tasks can also have an actionable date.
+By default there is none, and the generated inbox task won't have an actionable date.
+If you specify an `actionable_from_day` and/or `actionable_from_month` properties, they will determine the inbox tasks to have one.
+They work like
+so:

+* For tasks with weekly and monthly periods, the `actionable_from_day` property can be set.
+This will set the actionable date to be that many days into the period interval.
+* For tasks with quarterly and yearly periods, the `actionable_from_month` and `actionable_from_day` properties can be set.
+The first parameter will specify the month in the period interval to set the actionable date to.
+If `actionable_from_day` is not set, the first day of the month is used, otherwise the specified day is used.

 Recurring tasks also have a deadline.
 By default the deadline is the end day of the period interval, at midnight.
 You can override it however to specify, via the `due_at_day` and `due_at_time` properties.
 They work like so: